RomanDevyatov/lang-chain-sql-and-test-generator/README.md

 This project implements an AI-driven data pipeline that generates SQL transformations and pytest tests from raw schemas.
 All outputs are validated, and any failing SQL or tests are automatically corrected via a self-correcting feedback loop before promotion to production.

-The workflow is orchestrated with Apache Airflow, with all parameters, artifacts, and metrics tracked in MLflow for full reproducibility and observability.
+Workflow is orchestrated with Airflow; all parameters, artifacts, and metrics are logged in MLflow for reproducibility and observability.
 This enables automated, zero-touch promotion of production-ready transformations.

 ## Pipeline Steps